beforesemicolon/markup/docs/documentation/capabilities/web-component.md

 customElements.define('my-button', MyButton)
 ```

 Where the style is added will depend on whether the shadow option is true or false.
-If the component has shadow style will be added to its own [content root](./web-component.md#content-root).
-Otherwise, style will be added to the closest root node the component was rendered in.
+If the component has a shadow style, it will be added to its own [content root](./web-component.md#content-root).
+Otherwise, style will be added to the closest root node in which the component was rendered.
 It can be the document itself or [root](./web-component.md#root) of an ancestor web component.

 #### css